hpssjellis/particle.io-photon-high-school-robotics/a06-web-app/README.md

 1. Make sure you have forked this github repository

-1. Upload your index.html to your forked version of this github repository (Must be in the main folder)
+1. Upload your web-app.html into the index.html file of your forked version (Main folder location) of this github repository

 1. Link to phonegap build